ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 1an1ZCDO0onq_-mtUjBbJnqIjgI0eIQAp
 :::

-Video GUAC will vary the voltage supplied to the circuit in Figure GUAC.
-AVOCADO
+Video GUAC will do what?
+AVOCADO Is it even a video or just an image?

 ::: Question
 a) Measure the voltage and current.
 Calculate the resistance and compare it to the labeled value.